Exactly What to Do in Rome (for First Timers)

 One thing to note about the museum is that bags need to be checked (which is safe).
 Either plan on checking your bag, or leave the bag at home for this part of the day.

-Things to Do in Rome for Foodies
+Things to Do for Foodies in Rome

 Rome is an excellent food city, and we say that as two people who eat gluten free by necessity (sometimes Alysha gets to cheat, but Matt has Celiac Disease and will get deathly ill with just a crumb of gluten).